 10. Go to Boston Harborfest

-Throughout the whole week leading up to and after Independence Day, Boston celebrates its rich American history with a variety of fun events.
+Throughout the week leading up to and after Independence Day, Boston celebrates its rich American history with a variety of fun events.

-Here are a just a few of the more notable activities that take place during Harborfest:
+Here are just a few of the more notable activities that take place during Harborfest: